 You will need to set the top/bottom margin large enough to include the text of the header/footer plus the no print area.
 The larger the font, the bigger the margin must be for the header or footer to fit.
 Word attempts to print the whole header/footer anyway.
 If you are not careful, your header or footer can wind up on top of the document's text!

 You might get a warning if you try to print a document that has something hanging over into the no-print area.
 But you might not.
-To add to the confusion, the warning can appear when you cannot see anything wrong!
-It's the white space!
+To add to the confusion, the warning can appear when you cannot see anything wrong when it's the white space that is the problem!

 Step-by-Step: Print Preview